What Is Homocystinuria?

 - learning disabilities

 - chest deformities, such as a protrusion or a caved-in appearance of the breastbone

 - long, spindly arms and legs

-Less common variations involve these additional symptoms:
+Less common variations involve these additional signs and symptoms:

-Your doctor may look for certain signs to determine whether you or your child has this condition.
+Your child’s doctor may look for certain signs to determine whether you or your child has this condition.
 An extremely thin or tall child is more likely to have the condition.
-Additionally, your doctor may search for signs such as chest deformities, curvature of the spine, and dislocated lenses in the eyes.
+Additionally, their doctor may search for signs such as chest deformities, a curvature of the spine, and dislocated lenses in the eyes.
 An eye examination can reveal a dislocated lens if your child experiences double or significantly impaired vision.

 Your doctor may also order a series of tests to determine if your child is affected.
 These tests may include:

 Alternatively, if you don’t experience positive results from this therapy, your doctor may recommend eating a diet low in foods containing the amino acid methionine.
-People diagnosed at an early stage have shown positive responses after switching to this diet.
+People diagnosed at an early stage have had positive responses after switching to this diet.

 This disorder occurs as a result of genetic mutations.
 This can make it challenging to prevent.
-You should consider genetic counseling if a history of this ailment runs in your family.
+You should consider going to a genetic counselor if a history of homocystinuria runs in your family.
 Prospective parents can use this method to analyze the risks of having a child who inherits the disorder.